JerChol/JerChol/README.md

 - 👋 Hi, I’m @JerChol
-- 👀 I’m interested in Software Development and automation
+- 👀 I’m a Software Engineer
-- 🌱 I’m currently learning Java
+- 🌱 I specialize in Java

 <!---
 JerChol/JerChol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.